Generac XT8500EFI - 8500/10000W Portable Generator With Electric Start And EFI Engine

 Portability

-With dimensions of L31.4 x W20.5 x H26.5 in, the standard open frame design of the Generac XT8500EFI provides stability and easy maintenance access to components, as well as good air circulation.
-The device has been designed for tough environments and demanding outdoor use.
+Measuring L31.4 x W20.5 x H26.5 in, the classic open frame construction of the Generac XT8500EFI provides stability while enabling convenient maintenance access to components and adequate air cooling.
+The featured design is ideal for the outdoors and all tough environments.

 While weighing 214 lbs, the generator is classified as 'portable,' indicating its mobility, albeit its heftiness may limit portability in specific situations.
-Still, once it is on the ground, its wheel kit (⌀9.5") and its folding handle can easily solve the issue of low mobility and allow for easy relocation of the device.
+However, its challenging mobility is solved by its wheel kit (⌀9.5") and its folding handle, which will ease its displacement, once it is on the floor.

 Features